whysosergious/pckr_fsh.nvim/README.md

 docs in configs in docs ?

 -- we all only really want the 'D'

-D = {
+-- was thinking how it would feel to hide documentation inside the code (folding, brute and other) D = {
  show = [
     '#quickstart'